PetrDlouhy/django-isnull-list-filter/README.rst

 Starting with Django 3.1 the ``EmptyFieldListFilter`` class was embedded: https://docs.djangoproject.com/en/4.1/ref/contrib/admin/filters/#using-a-field-name-and-an-explicit-fieldlistfilter

-It has very similar purpose as this app, although it might be little bit lest configurable.
+It has very similar purpose as this app, although it might be little bit less configurable.
 Consider using plain Django before using this app.